ashish1993utd/Breast-Cancer-Classification-Machine-Learning/README.md

 # Breast-Cancer-Classification-Machine-Learning
-Classifying Cancer cells into Benign and Malignant using Support Vector Machine classification algorithm.
+Classifying Cancer cells into Benign and Malignant using Support Vector Machine classification algorithm